 The train is not wheelchair accessible.
 There are a handful of steps from the platform level to the car corridor.
 The first bank of seats is approximately 10 feet from the doorway.
 Our volunteers are on hand to assist with passenger boarding.
 We can accommodate most mobility aids provided they are collapsible.
 We cannot accommodate motorized wheelchairs.

 We can accommodate strollers.
 For the safety of our passengers and crew, all strollers must be collapsed for storage.
 Children may not ride in strollers while on board.

 We offer a variety of pre-packaged snacks and drinks on board for very modest prices.
 We accept cash payment on board.
 You are welcome to bring your own food and drink.
 All we ask is that what ever you bring on board, you take with you when you leave.
 Please deposit all garbage in the proper receptacles.
 Please take your children with you.

-At the Waterloo Station we accept most major electronic payment methods including credit and debit cards.
-We can only accept cash onboard, at the Market or in St. Jacobs.
+At the St. Jacobs Farmers Market Station we accept most credit cards but at this time we do not accept debit cards.
+We can only accept cash onboard and in the Village of St. Jacobs.

 No, though to avoid disappointment we recommend you purchase your tickets ahead of time either online or by phone.

 To avoid disappointment, we recommend that you plan to arrive 30 minutes prior to your planned departure.
 This will allow ample time to park, either purchase a ticket or trade in an e-ticket receipt, peruse our gift shop and board your train.

 Yes.
 For passengers boarding at the the Village of St. Jacobs, tickets are available for cash sale on board.
 We cannot currently accept electronic payment on board.

 Pets are welcome on board provided they are not a nuisance or danger to other passengers and crew.
 Should your pet be a nuisance or present a danger to other passengers, you may be asked to leave the train at the next scheduled stop.